-Spice Up Your Apartment With World Market's Long Weekend Sale
+Spice Up Your Apartment With World Market's One-Day Sale

 Who knows, you might decorate your place so well that the next three-day weekend will be a staycation just to enjoy it.

-Click through to see some of our favorite sale items from World Market.
+Click through to see some of our favorite items from World Market.
+All of them are 30% off today only.